-This afternoon, the Foreign and Commonwealth Office updated their travel advice, warning travellers that Tunisia’s state of emergency has been extended for a further 3 months.
+This afternoon, the Foreign, Commonwealth & Development Office updated their travel advice, warning travellers that Tunisia’s state of emergency has been extended for a further 3 months.

 The state of emergency, which has been in place since November 2015, has been extended until May 16th.